 The Woodstock audience was diverse and a reflection of the rapidly-changing times.
 Some were hippies who felt alienated by a society steeped in materialism.

 In 1969, the country was deep into the controversial Vietnam War, a conflict that many young people vehemently opposed.
-It was also the era of the civil rights movement, a period of great unrest and protest.
+It was also the era of the civil rights movement, a period of great protest and unrest.
 Woodstock was an opportunity for people to escape into music and spread a message of unity and peace.

 Although the crowd at Woodstock experienced bad weather, muddy conditions and a lack of food, water and adequate sanitation, the overall vibe there was harmonious.
 Looking back, some people attribute the lack of violence to the large number of psychedelic drugs being used.